Day 7: Carrizozo to Tularosa

 Day 7 (Friday): I’m was due to meet up with other participants in the science meeting tomorrow at El Paso International Airport before we headed up to Cloudcroft together.
 However the 6am TV news said that schools at Cloudcroft were going to be closed due to fire and smoke.
 It seems a new fire has started south of Cloudcroft.
 However the high winds of Thursday and over-night were in the warm sector ahead of a cold front, and the winds were forecast to decrease and veer to the northwest behind the cold front.
 I went to the Four Winds Cafe for an American breakfast and then returned to the motel to write my diary notes.
 I was delaying leaving the motel in order to listen to the TV and see what was happening around Cloudcroft.
 A report at 0855am said that the Cloudcroft fire now encompassed 20000 acres at that towns were being evacuated.
 However they were to the southeast of Cloudcroft which was upwind of the fire.

 Ironically my planned first destination was the Valley of Fires.
-The Carrizozo or Malpais lava flow is thought to have occurred about 2000 to 5000 years ago and the name derives from Indian legends about the event.
-I’d visited this with Nicky in 1994 and we entered one of the lava tubes; with some trepidation since rattlesnakes like to live in them!
-This time I could not find the tubes, maybe “Health and Safety” has intervened and diverted the visitor trail!
-Before, heading south a short back-track took me to White Oaks, an abandoned town site north of Carrizozo.
+The Carrizozo lava flow is thought to have occurred about 2000 to 5000 years ago and the valley name derives from Indian legends about the event.
+I’d visited a different area of lava flow Malpais with Nicky in 1994 and we had entered one of the lava tubes; with some trepidation since rattlesnakes like to live in them!
+Here I could not find the tubes, not realising at the time that I was in a different lava flow.
+Before heading south, a short back-track took me to White Oaks, an abandoned town site north of Carrizozo.
 My main memory is of the graveyard and a touching child’s grave with a teddy bear.